 Who We Are

-In November 2003, the WIP initiative was created by a group of women serving on the Ohio University Foundation Board.
+In November 2003, the Women in Philanthropy (WIP) initiative was created by a group of women serving on the Ohio University Foundation Board.
 WIP promotes financial literacy, philanthropic education, training about the grant process, community service, and engaging women with Ohio University.

 WIP was founded in the belief that women have made and will continue to make a significant impact on educational excellence at Ohio University.